McOne1/loginform/README.md

 # loginform
-login and register file are in templates folder
+login and register file are in templates folder in pycharm